-The RMS AGM takes place every year in April and a new council is elected to run the affairs of the society for a period of one year.
+The RMS AGM takes place every year in April and a new council is elected to manage the affairs of the Society for a period of one year.

-The council consists of the Senior President, three Junior Presidents, a Junior and Senior Secretary and a number of convenors, each tasks with managing different aspects of the society’s affairs.
+The council consists of the Senior President, three Junior Presidents, a Junior and Senior Secretary and eight convenors, each tasked with managing different aspects of the Society.

-Elections are conducted using the PR-STV system where members can vote for multiple candidates for each position by ranking candidates in order of preference.
-CGP Grey has an excellent Youtube video explaining how the system works.
+Elections are conducted anonymously using the PR-STV system, where members in attendance can vote for multiple candidates for each position by ranking candidates in order of preference.

-To be eligible to run for a position on the council, candidates must be members of the RMS and have attended at least 5 ordinary business meetings of the society.
-Ordinary business meetings include our Tuesday talks and tutorials and the RMS conference.
-End of semester exam tutorials do not count as ordinary business meetings.
+To be eligible to run for a position on the council, candidates must be members of the RMS and have attended at least 5 business meetings of the society that year.
+Business meetings include our Tuesday talks and the RMS National Conference.
+Exam tutorials do not count as ordinary business meetings.

-Members wishing to run for a council position should nominate themselves in advance of the AGM by signing the nomination page in the office in Potterrow.
+Members wishing to run for a council position should nominate themselves in advance of the AGM by signing the nomination page outside the office.
 This page will be available for at least two weeks prior to the AGM.
 Candidates must be proposed and seconded by two other members of the RMS.

-Candidates for Junior President must have previously held a council position and candidates for Senior President must have previously been a Junior President or Senior Secretary.
+Candidates for Junior Presidency must have previously held a council position and candidates for Senior Presidency must have previously acted as a Junior President or Senior Secretary.

 Description of roles

-The Senior President (SP) has numerous responsibilities.
-The SP chairs the Society’s events; from the Presidents’ Annual Dinner, to the fortnightly talks, to the Conference, to Burns Supper.
-The SP also chairs the monthly council meetings.
-The SP oversees the running of the RMS by guiding the other council members, offering support, and ensuring people are doing their jobs in a timely and professional manner.
-The SP acts as a point of contact between the RMS and other organisations that want to promote their services, or organise joint events – for example, the RMS assists with Open Days, Post Offer Visit Days, and gives an insight into medical school life to secondary school students.
-The SP reports twice a Session to the RMS Trust – sharing progress.
-The SP has also historically assisted with the Travel and Study interviews.
+The Senior President (SP) chairs the Society’s events; from the Presidents’ Annual Dinner and fortnightly talks to the Conference and Burns Supper, as well as monthly council meetings.
+The SP oversees the running of the RMS by guiding other council members, delegating tasks and ensuring that people are doing their jobs in a timely and professional manner.
+The SP acts as a point of contact between the RMS and other organisations that want to organise joint events – for example, the RMS assists with Medical School Open Days and Post Offer Visit Days, and gives an insight into medical school life to secondary school students.
+The SP reports to the RMS Trust twice during each Session and sits on the panel for Travel and Study interviews.
 Above all, the SP acts as an ambassador for the RMS both during and outwith RMS events.

-As Junior Secretary this year I have been taking attendance for all RMS meetings.
-This includes lectures, tutorials and conference.
-At the end of the year, I collate all the information into a register, which is used to decide who can run for council next year and apply for travel and study fund.
-This job requires you to be there for all RMS meetings and to consistently update the register in time for the annual general meeting.
-However it is relatively undemanding in other aspects.
-Part of the job also involves helping the senior secretary and taking minutes in their absence.
+The Junior Secretary takes attendance for all RMS meetings, including talks, tutorials and conference.
+At the end of the year, this register is used to decide who can run for council and apply for Travel and Study funding.
+This job requires attendance at all RMS meetings and to consistently update the register in time for the AGM.
+The role also involves helping the Senior Secretary with administrative tasks and taking minutes in their absence.

-Entertainments convenor is in charge of organising all of the socials throughout the year such as the pub crawl, burns supper and pub quizzes.
-This involves having to get all of the alcohol and mixers for socials as well as contacting various pubs and clubs for guestlist and entry.
-Burns supper is the biggest task as you have to organise food, drink, decorations, chairs etc. Entertainments also tidies up after socials with the help of the rest of the committee.
-One of the JPs lends a lot of help with this side of the RMS.
+The Entertainments Convenor is in charge of organising all of the social events throughout the year, such as the White Coat Pub Crawl, ABC social, Burns Supper and pub quizzes.
+This involves acquiring food and drinks for socials, as well as contacting various pubs and clubs for guestlist and entry.
+The Burns Supper is the biggest task, entailing organising food, drink, decorations, musicians and speakers, so attention to detail is a must.
+One of the JPs and the permanent secretaries lend a lot of help with these practicalities.

 Annual Dinner Convenor

-As Annual Dinner Convener you would work with Elizabeth and Enid (our RMS permanent secretaries) to organise the Presidents’ Annual Dinner.
-In this position duties would include finding a venue, a ceilidh band and caterers for the event as well as designing tickets and invitations, advertising and coming up with ideas for decorations or themes for the event.
-A lot of the planning and organisation can be done in advance at the end of this term and over the summer.
-It sounds like a lot of work but it’s a team effort as you will get lots of support from the secretaries as well as from the rest of council!
+The Annual Dinner Convenor works with the RMS permanent secretaries to organise the Presidents’ Annual Dinner in November.
+Duties include finding a venue, a ceilidh band and caterers for the event, as well as designing tickets and invitations, coordinating advertising and deciding on decorations for the event.
+A lot of planning and organisation can be done over the summer.
+It’s a lot of work but a big team effort, as you get lots of support from the secretaries and the rest of council.

 Library and Museum

-The house convenor is responsible for the general upkeep of the RMS premises.
-They should regularly inspect the premises to identify issues which need addressed, and should keep in contact with the permanent secretaries.
-The house convenor is responsible for carrying out the annual inventory of RMS property.
+The House Convenor is responsible for the general upkeep of the RMS premises.
+They should regularly inspect the Rooms to identify issues which need addressed and keep in contact with the permanent secretaries.
+This role involves carrying out repairs and decoration projects, as well as keeping the kitchen stocked and tidy.
+The House Convenor also takes the annual inventory of RMS property.